TheGoodlike13/oblivion_dmg/README.md

 #### rampage

 How many seconds to continue attacking after target is dead.
-Should be a non-negative integer.
+Should be zero or any positive double.
+Values in the vicinity of Double#MAX_VALUE may produce unexpected results.
+Please keep it reasonable.

 #### prepared.{type}